iuni-cadre/AlphaDemo/_episodes/01-intro.md

 ---
 title: "Overview of the CADRE project (Pentchev)"
-teaching: 10
+time: 10
-exercises: 0
 questions:
-- "What will be covered"
+- "What is CADRE"
 objectives:
-- "Introduce the schedule and CADRE team"
+- "Introduce the CADRE project and announce the Alpha release"
 keypoints:
-- "The Alpha Release"
+- "CADRE, or the shared big data gateway"
-- "The Demos"
+- "The Alpha Demos"
 ---

 ![Source and Destination Files]({{ page.root }}/fig/file-mapping.svg)